 Chapter 320 of the Acts of 2002 provides a lower interest payback, higher income allowance, and younger age eligibility.
-Please contact our office for further information\\\ Interest Rate for fiscal year 2013 deferred taxes has been set by the Board of Selectmen at 2.5%.
+Please contact our office for further information Interest Rate for fiscal year 2015 deferred taxes as voted by the Board of Selectmen has been set at 2%.